Did you know that there were almost 3.5 million hospital admissions last year?

 Instead of including basic features and calling it a day, Upvio has striven to provide a more efficient experience all around through expert innovation.
 For instance, you have the ability to customize your telehealth scheduling options.

 That way, you can have an interface that works for you.
-Plus, you can add features and branded items that a user would expect, such as your logo and links to your website.
+Plus, you can add features and branded items that a user would expect, which can be your logo design and links to your website.

 Since no-shows can end up sabotaging productivity and using up available resources, Upvio's software has taken measures to reduce the impact by a significant degree.
 Instead of allowing patients to forget about upcoming appointments, Upvio sends automated reminders via email and SMS.
 Staff members are also notified in real-time of any changes in an appointment, including whether one has been canceled or rescheduled.